2013-14 Big West Conference Coach of the Year

 2011-12 Big West Conference Coach of the Year

-Jason Flowers begins his fifth season with the Matadors in 2014-15.
+Jason Flowers begins his sixth season with the Matadors in 2015-16.
 The 12th head coach in school history, Flowers has quickly and efficiently turned the Matadors into a conference force.

 The 2013-14 season proved to be a truly historic campaign for CSUN and Flowers.
 The Matadors captured both the Big West Title and Big West Tournament Championship to advance to the NCAA Tournament for the first time as members of league.
 In league play, CSUN recorded regular-season sweeps of Long Beach State, Cal Poly, UC Santa Barbara, Cal State Fullerton and UC Riverside.
 In the conference tournament, CSUN avenged two earlier losses with a win over UC Irvine and then stormed past Cal Poly in the finals to earn the automatic berth.
 In non-conference action, CSUN recorded a win at Clemson, its first ever against an Atlantic Coast Conference foe, and defeated USC, its first win over the Women of Troy in the NCAA era.
 Individually, Ashlee Guay became the first Matador in program history to win her conference's Player of the Year award and was also the Big West Tournament MVP.
 During the year, Guay set new program records in career steals, career assists and 3-pointers in a game (8) while surpassing 1,200 career points.
 Camille Mahlknecht earned Big West Defensive Player of the Year honors, swatted a school-record 11 shots in a win over Cal State Fullerton and ranked 11th among all Division I players in blocks per game.
 Janae Sharpe and Cinnamon Lister also earned All-Big West honors and Lister shattered the program record for 3-pointers in a season.
 For his efforts, Flowers would win his second Big West Conference Coach of the Year award in four seasons.